-In celebration of this momentous milestone, NHF will have a variety of celebratory events, content, and programming throughout the year as part of “The Red Thread” which will tie together the organization’s history and achievements throughout the years.
+In celebration of this momentous milestone, NBDF will have a variety of celebratory events, content, and programming throughout the year as part of “The Red Thread” which will tie together the organization’s history and achievements throughout the years.

 Activities include regional celebrations, interactive social media – including a regular Tuesday Trivia series on Instagram – history-themed webinars, legislative lookbacks, and more.
-Most notably, an interactive timeline at bleeding.org/75 will allow community members to explore the various intersections of NHF’s most important moments.
-Throughout the anniversary year, NHF will also shine a light on the important work and legacy of its expansive nationwide network of over 50 chapters.
+Most notably, an interactive timeline at bleeding.org/75 will allow community members to explore the various intersections of NBDF’s most important moments.
+Throughout the anniversary year, NBDF will also shine a light on the important work and legacy of its expansive nationwide network of over 50 chapters.

 Discover the story of NHF alongside major medical advances throughout the seven and a half decades.
 Learn more about the organization’s origins starting in 1948, to its modern day legacy.
 The historical timeline below can be explored on a desktop or mobile browser.